dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 [< Go back to Home](../index.md)

 # Installation
-**Dwains Dashboard is only compatible with HA 2021.5.0 or newer!**

----

 Before we are getting started on anything, make you sure you make a backup of you current Home Assistant setup.